Updated: Feb 17

 Since finishing Bess’ book, I’ve had time to reflect on my own journey and what my relationship is to the Continuing Anglican movement.
 In the past, I must admit, I have been tempted to join it.
 Every time I see some abuse or disregard for orthodoxy and tradition in the Episcopal Church, I get those feelings of retreating to some denomination where I can feel safe and secure in my own church.
 At the same time, I know a place like that is mostly fiction.
 There is no perfect church, just as there are no perfect people.
 Churches, like people, must undergo some degree of change.
 An unchanging church is a dead church, just as an unchanging person is a dead person.

 At the end of the day, is the Episcopal Church perfect?
 No, of course not.
 Not even close.
 Yet, unlike some other Christian bodies, the Episcopal Church has never claimed it is free of error.
-Nor does it claim it is the one true church.
 Although it maintains a part of God’s holy, catholic church, it is not the entirety of it.
 It has no room to be proud given its own history and compliance in some of the worst sins of American history.
 It always makes room for growth and development.
 Some churches, on the other hand, have no room to change or develop.
 Some churches insist that change would be bad or a departure from the true faith.
 Which is worse, a church that will not change or a church that lacks the ability to change?
 At the same time, if a church surrenders to the surrounding culture and has no spiritual foundation on which to stand, what is the point of its existence?
 What separates it from a Kiwanis Club with slightly more liturgy?

 I believe the religious life offers a prophetic model for the wider Church.
 If us grumpy, old Franciscan brothers can learn how to live, pray, and work together under the same house, then why can’t the wider church?
 I hope that one day, Continuing Anglicans, Episcopalians, and our brothers and sisters of other various Christian bodies can reconcile our differences and worship together with one voice and one spirit in Christ Jesus Our Lord.